Principal Partners Scheme

 “The University of Salford is proud to support the work of GMPA through the Principal Partners Scheme.
 We strongly believe in evidence based policy making, and want to ensure that our research is able to make a difference to the Greater Manchester anti-poverty agenda“

-Dr Lisa Scullion, Reader in Social Policy & Associate Director, Sustainable Housing & Urban Studies Unit (SHUSU), University of Salford
+Professor Lisa Scullion, Professor of Social Policy and Co-Director, Sustainable Housing & Urban Studies Unit (SHUSU), University of Salford